mkchoi212/fac/README.md

 ### ⚙️ Customization

-The above key-bindings can be altered by creating a `.fac.yml` file in your home directory.
+The above key-bindings and various behaviors can be altered by creating a `.fac.yml` file in your home directory.
-Please refer to the [configuration README.md](./key/README.md) for more information.
+Please refer to the [configuration README.md](./binding/README.md) for more information.

 ## ✋ Contributing